AdaCore/spark2014/docs/ug/en/source/object_oriented_programming.rst

 * The `class-wide postcondition` introduced by aspect ``Post'Class`` is similar to the normal postcondition.

-Although these contracts are defined in Ada 2012, they have a stricter meaning in |SPARK| for checking Liskov Substitution Principle:
+Although these contracts are defined in Ada, they have a stricter meaning in |SPARK| for checking Liskov Substitution Principle:

 * The class-wide precondition of an overriding operation should be weaker (more